Topological modularity of Monstrous Moonshine: Generalizations

 \subsection{Prospects}

-A natural generalization of this work is to consider the Conway CFT (Super-moonshine Module) constructed by Duncan \cite{duncan2007super}, which is a $c=12$ supersymmetric holomorphic CFT realizing the Conway group $\text{Co}_1$ as its global symmetry.\footnote{ See \cite{GJ,Johnson-Freyd:2020wh,Theo} for studies of the Conway CFT \cite{duncan2007super} in the context of TMF. } The twined elliptic genera are constants given by the characters of the 24-dimensional representation of $\text{Co}_1$ \cite{duncan2015moonshine}.
-This constancy allows one to compute the elliptic genera of various orbifolds by non-anomalous subgroups with greater ease, and prove divisibility \cite{followup}.
+A natural generalization of this work is to consider the Conway CFT (Super-Moonshine Module) constructed by Duncan \cite{duncan2007super}, which is a $c=12$ supersymmetric holomorphic CFT realizing the Conway group $\text{Co}_1$ as its global symmetry.\footnote{ See \cite{Gaiotto:2018ypj,Johnson-Freyd:2020wh,Theo} for studies of the Conway CFT \cite{duncan2007super} in the context of TMF. } The time-twisted elliptic genera are constants given by the characters of the 24-dimensional representation of $\text{Co}_1$ \cite{duncan2015moonshine}.
+This constancy allows one to compute the elliptic genera of various orbifolds by non-anomalous subgroups with greater ease, and prove divisibility \cite{Albert:2022gcs}.

 The last two subsections have obvious extensions.
-One can consider additional non-abelian subgroups of Monster beyond those discussed in subsection~\ref{Sec:NonAbelian}, and also study more than two copies.
+One can consider additional non-abelian subgroups of Monster beyond those discussed in {Section}~\ref{Sec:NonAbelian}, and also study more than two copies.
 Depending on the subgroup, the available Generalized Moonshine \cite{norton1987generalized} data may or may not be enough to fix the answer.
-It would be interesting if the divisibility property could help determine some currently unknown generalized McKay-Thompson series.
-Concerning subsection~\ref{Sec:Schellekens}, we note that other theories in Schellekens' list \cite{Schellekens:1992db} also boast global symmetries to orbifold.
+It would be interesting if the divisibility property could help determine some currently unknown generalized McKay--Thompson series.
+Concerning {Section}~\ref{Sec:Schellekens}, we note that other theories in Schellekens' list \cite{Schellekens:1992db} also boast global symmetries to orbifold.

 The fact that the symmetric orbifolds of the Monster CFT \cite{frenkel1984natural,frenkel1988vertex} coupled to the Kitaev chain \cite{Kitaev:2000nmw} have constant elliptic genera seems intriguing.
-There is clearly no $(1,1)$ supersymmetry since the Neveu-Schwarz sector is identical to the Monster CFT and only contains operators of integer spin.\footnote{ The author thanks Theo Johnson-Freyd for a discussion. } By \eqref{SchEG}, the constancy of the elliptic genera is lost upon replacing the Monster CFT by any other $c=24$ holomorphic CFT.
+There is clearly no $(1,1)$ supersymmetry since the Neveu--Schwarz sector is identical to the Monster CFT and only contains operators of integer spin.\footnote{ The author thanks Theo Johnson-Freyd for a discussion. } By \eqref{SchEG}, the constancy of the elliptic genera is lost upon replacing the Monster CFT by any other $c=24$ holomorphic CFT.